dlang/dub-docs/docs/dub-reference/settings.md

 Specifies the compiler binary to use (can be a path).

 Arbitrary pre- and suffixes to the identifiers below are recognized (e.g. `ldc2` or `dmd-2.063`) and matched to the proper compiler type: `dmd`, `gdc`, `ldc`, `gdmd`, `ldmd`

 ### `defaultArchitecture`

 **Type:** `string`

 Force a different architecture (e.g. `x86` or `x86_64`)

 ### `defaultLowMemory`

 **Type:** `bool`

 Enable the garbage collector for the compiler(dmd/ldc), reducing the compiler memory requirements but increasing compile times.

+### `dubHome`

+**Type:** `string`

+If no `DUB_HOME` or `DPATH` environment variables are set, it's possible to specify a system-wide default for them.
+If specified in the system-wide configuration files, this also replaces the default user config location path.
+While specifying `dubHome` inside the default user configuration or per-package config doesn't allow loading another configuration file, it still allows modifying where the package cache is stored.

+This setting is primarily intended to be used by package distributors.
+See [`$DUB_HOME`](./dub_home.md) for more info.

 ## Environment Variables